saehongoh/chronoepigenetic_simulations/README.md

 - Running this file without reading in any ".RDS" from input will generate a new set of oscillations.
 - input folder contains data used for the published article in .RDS format

-Any questions can be directed to Edward Oh (saehong.oh@gmail.com)
+Questions can be directed to Edward Oh (saehong.oh@gmail.com)